 Port City Optimal Wit: I know, another wheat beer but hey, at only 5% ABV, you can celebrate the Redskins by drinking a few of the crisp and refreshing ale.
 Brewed with wheat and oats, spiced with coriander and grains of paradise.
 Sweet potatoes will love to keep company with this citrusy, spicy brew.

 Rahr and Sons Texas Red.
-A well balanced, lightly hopped, amber lager with mild caramel flavor.
-Drinks easily so you can relax without worrying about over doing it unless you drink four an hour.
+A well balanced, lightly hopped amber lager with mild caramel flavor.
+Drinks easily so you can relax without worrying about overdoing it unless you drink four an hour.
 Texas Red hits a respectable 4.5% ABV.
 Go Cowboys.
 Pair the amber lager with your beautiful roasted bird or a sausage stuffing.

-Rahr and Sons resides on 701 Galveston Avenue Fort Worth, Texas.
+Rahr and Sons reside on 701 Galveston Avenue Fort Worth, Texas.
 Rahr and Sons brews about 5000 barrels per year.
 As an award winner brewery, they primarily brew craft lagers and offer a few seasonal ales as well.

-Dallas Cowboys Trivia: The cowboys have played on Thanksgiving Day since 1960 and only missed 1975 and 1977.
+Dallas Cowboys Trivia: The Cowboys have played on Thanksgiving Day since 1960 and only missed 1975 and 1977.

-Now you can drink craft beer on turkey day and still enjoy the game, the food and the in-laws.
+Now you can drink craft beer on turkey day and still enjoy the game, the food, and the in-laws.

 I do hope you enjoyed what Patrick had to share.
-We would love it if you would take a moment to leave a comment or two and let us know what you think.
-Oh, and don’t forget to check out my “Chandon Brut Classic Wine/Winery review“ on Patrick’s site, as well.
+We would love it if you took a moment to leave a comment or two and let us know what you think.
+Oh, and don’t forget to check out my “Chandon Brut Classic Wine/Winery review” on Patrick’s site, as well.
 While you’re there, check out some of the great things he has going on.
 Enjoy.